BenTaylorPublic/screeps/README.md

 ## TODO
 ### Working on
 ```
-Minerals & Lab logic
-    Stockers to stock terminal with energy (needs a constant value)
+Asserts
 ```
 ### Short term
 ```
     Checklist (unordered):
         Stage 7.9 -> 8, labs
     Checklist (in order):
+        Stockers to stock terminal with energy (needs a constant value)
         Mining Stop/Start setting
             If the empire has ResourceX < Stage8RoomCount * ResourceTooLittle, mining start, else stop
             Mining stop is just a bool.
 When the miner creep dies, it just wont spawn a new one.